 The house is located on the top floor of a high rise building in downtown Taipei.
-Due to the shift of the family member and the passing of ten years since its completion, the house is in need of a renovation.
-The main layout remains the same, but two single bedrooms are converted into another master bedroom with a walk-in closet and an adjoining bathroom.
+Due to the shift of family members and the passing of ten years since its completion, the house was in need of a renovation.
+The main layout remains the same, but two single bedrooms are converted into a master bedroom with a walk-in closet and an adjoining bathroom.
 Additionally, the upper roof floor is designed for a roof garden and a lounge space.

 The most unique feature for this project comes from the idea of "sky villa", which brings the encounter of nature and manmade environment within a courtyard above the ground.
 To achieve this goal, one third of the roof was eliminated and replaced with a skylight through which light sprays all over the lobby and its surrounding area.
 The skylight is supported by a series of thin columns which also defines the edge of the lobby where furniture and plant pots are arranged in an organic order to implicitly guide the circulation without completely hiding the space behind.
 The lobby, as a courtyard of a villa, is treated virtually as an exterior space organizing the spatial configuration as well as regulating the nature into the interior.